 Grant McCracken, Part 1

 Grant McCracken PhD, is an author and a research affiliate at MIT.

 Debbie Millman interviews Steven Heller — art director, educator and the author of more than 100 books on design, design history and contemporary culture.

 Designers Michael Ian Kaye, Mark Kingsley, Petter Ringbom, James Victore and Armin Vit.

-Cheryl Swanson, founder of Toniq, applies her background in anthropology and psychology to branding.
+Cheryl Swanson, founder of Toniq, applies her background in anthropology and psychology to the visual task of branding.